kochd/electricsheep-hd-client/README.md

 <pre>
 Usage: daemon [OPTIONS]
-        --server SERVER              Control server to connect to --apikey APIKEY              Your api key
+        --server SERVER              Control server to connect to --apikey APIKEY              Your api key - Default: read from ./api.key file --nd, --no-download          Do not download movies
+        --np, --no-progress          Hide progress and ETA - This will speed up rendering a bit -k, --keep-frames                Do not delete rendered frames after upload --nice NICENESS              Niceness (Higher values result in lower process priority (default: 19, max: 19)) --gpu                        Use GPU renderer (Fractorium - http://fractorium.com/) --gpu-devices [Device-Ids]   Use device(s) with given ids e.g.: '2,3'.
+Use --gpu-list-devices to get a list of your available devices.
+        --gpu-list-devices           Returns a list of your installed OpenCL devices --gpu-priority               Set GPU render priority (1: lowest, 99: highest) --insecure                   Ignore ssl certificate errors
         --debug                      Debug-mode
-        --no-download                Do not download movies
-        --nice NICENESS              Niceness (Higher values result in lower process priority (default: 19, max: 19))
 </pre>
+(This list might be outdated.
+See the 'real' --help of the daemon)

 Once your daemon is rendering frames you will gain so called credits for every frame you have rendered.
 Your daemon will then start to "buy" completed sequences using your gained credits and download them to `$BASE_DIR/branches/$CURRENT_BRANCH/movies`.
 Currently you will only get short sequences of 5 seconds which can be played by the play script.